-James Jack will create new artworks with local materials while exploring the island of Negros to develop an exhibition about the place and its people as an artist in residence at ABungalow.
-A solo show of these new works will be held at Kapitana Gallery in Talisay City opening in June 2020.
+James Jack will create new artworks with local materials based on the social and ecological history of the island of Negros during a two-month residency at ABungalow for an exhibition held in the ancestral home Balay Ni Tana Dicang.
+A solo show of these new works will be held at Kapitana Gallery in Talisay City opening in

 Balay ni Tana Dicang: Why a century-old home is able to move with the times